shingtaklam1324/shingtaklam1324/README.md

+PhD student at Glasgow.
+Cambridge Part III graduate.

-Part III (Masters) Maths student at Cambridge.
-My interests lie within the intersection of differential and algebraic geometry, mainly in symplectic topology and complex geometry.
+My interests lie within the intersection of differential and algebraic geometry, namely in symplectic and complex geometry.